Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 • Is this anxiety or trauma?

-You don’t need to figure that out on your own.
+You don’t have to figure that out perfectly.

-What matters is that something doesn’t feel right, and you’re tired of carrying it alone.
+What matters is that something doesn’t feel right, and it’s affecting you.

-Even when anxiety feels like it comes out of nowhere, there are often patterns, like:
+Even when anxiety feels like it comes out of nowhere, there are often patterns.

 • always anticipating the next problem